Cantor Arts Center

 Will coat/locker rooms be open?

-At this time, the lockers are unavailable.
-A self-check coat rack with limited space is available.
+Locker and coat room are fully available to visitors.
 We recommend leaving any valuable items at home, not in your car.

 How should I prepare for my visit?